msracver/Deformable-ConvNets/README.md

 	```
 ## Usage

-1. All of our experiment settings (GPU #, dataset, etc.) are kept in yaml config files at folder `./experiments/rfcn/cfgs` and `./experiments/deeplab/cfgs/`.
+1. All of our experiment settings (GPU #, dataset, etc.) are kept in yaml config files at folder `./experiments/rfcn/cfgs`, `./experiments/faster_rcnn/cfgs` and `./experiments/deeplab/cfgs/`.
-2. Eight config files have been provided so far, namely, R-FCN for COCO/VOC, Deformable R-FCN for COCO/VOC, Deeplab for Cityscapes/VOC and Deformable Deeplab for Cityscapes/VOC, respectively.
+2. Eight config files have been provided so far, namely, R-FCN for COCO/VOC, Deformable R-FCN for COCO/VOC, Faster R-CNN(2fc) for COCO/VOC, Deformable Faster R-CNN(2fc) for COCO/VOC, Deeplab for Cityscapes/VOC and Deformable Deeplab for Cityscapes/VOC, respectively.
 We use 8 and 4 GPUs to train models on COCO and on VOC for R-FCN, respectively.
 For deeplab, we use 4 GPUs for all experiments.

 3. To perform experiments, run the python scripts with the corresponding config file as input.
 For example, to train and test deformable convnets on COCO with ResNet-v1-101, use the following command
     ```